IBM/GEDS/src/metadataservice_go/README.md

 # GEDS Metadataserver

-This project is the go implemantion of
+This project is the implementation of Metadataserver of GEDS in the GO programming language.

 - [Building](docs/BUILDING.md)